skylinezum/node-coinigy/README.md

 # node-coinigy
-Promised based Node wrapper for Coinigy's REST API
+Promise based Node wrapper for Coinigy's REST API

 [Coinigy API Documentation](http://docs.coinigy.apiary.io/)

->userInfo may not work.
-I believe it may not be a public endpoint.
+>userInfo is not authorized by default as it is a security risk.

 # Install
 ```bash